 1. Jump off Auckland’s Highest Building

-Auckland is the biggest city in New Zealand and a perfect place to start this list.
+Auckland is the biggest city and a perfect place to start this list of the best things to do in New Zealand.
 It’s about as picturesque as major cities get, with parks, viewpoints, and beaches galore!
 But, of course, there’s a bustling marina here too, where it’s well worth taking a stroll, grabbing a drink, and having a bite to eat in the evening.

 However, for people looking for more “adrenaline-fuelled” things to do in New Zealand, you’ll want to check out the “Sky Tower.”
 Standing 328m above the ground, it’s the tallest structure in Auckland and arguably its most iconic landmark.